glennblock/scriptcs/README.md

 scriptcs makes it easy to write and execute C# with a simple text editor.

-While Visual Studio, and other IDEs, are powerful tools, they can sometimes hinder productivity more than they promote it.
+While Visual Studio, and other IDEs, aaaaare powerful tools, they can sometimes hinder productivity more than they promote it.
 You don’t always need, or want, the overhead of a creating a new solution or project.
-Sometimes you want to just type away in your favorite text editor.qqqqqqqqqq

-scriptcs frees you from Visual Studio, without sacrificing the advantages of a strongly-typed language.
+Sometimes you want to just type away in your favorite text editor.qqqqqqqqqq aaaaaa scriptcs frees you from Visual Studio, without sacrificing the advantages of a strongly-typed language.

 * Write C# in your favorite text editor.